 - De-risking.
 Diversify your portfolio by choosing an ETF to reduce volatility.

 - Euronext trading hours.
 Euronext trading hours are 9:00am to 5:30pm Central European time, Monday to Friday.
-Central European time is six hours ahead of US Eastern time, which can be inconvenient when placing price-sensitive orders.
+Central European time is one hour ahead of UK time, which can be inconvenient when placing price-sensitive orders.

 - Foreign currency risk.
-Having a trading account in USD, and trading in euro-denominated shares and ETFs exposes you to foreign currency risk and foreign exchange conversion fees.
+Having a trading account in GBP, and trading in euro-denominated shares and ETFs exposes you to foreign currency risk and foreign exchange conversion fees.